- Data Portals

 - About Us

-A new generation of NCAR supercomputing resources began in the fall of 2012 at the NCAR-Wyoming Supercomputing Center (NWSC).
+A new generation of NCAR supercomputing resources began in 2012 at the NCAR-Wyoming Supercomputing Center (NWSC).
 With the January 2017 introduction of the Cheyenne HPC system, successor to Yellowstone, the capabilities and capacity of this resource environment expanded significantly.

 NCAR’s portion of the Community Computing pool amounts to ~29% of these resources.
 For the Cheyenne system alone, this represents an estimated 350 million core-hours per year (compared to 170 million on Yellowstone and fewer than 9 million core-hours per year on Bluefire).
 Similar portions of the data analysis and visualization resources and GLADE storage system also are available to NCAR users.

 Three categories of allocations are available to NCAR users:

 Joint NCAR/university allocations have been discontinued, although projects with NCAR visitors or university-based collaborators are eligible to use or make requests for all three categories of NCAR allocations.
 See NCAR and university use below.